VenturelliLab/Sulaiman_et_al_2024/README.md

 ## Installation Guide

+We recommend installing the Anaconda Python distribution (https://www.anaconda.com/download)

-To install GLOVE, run in the terminal:
+Once Python is installed, run the installation file for glove in the terminal:

 python setup.py install

-Installation should take less than a minute to install all dependencies.
+Installation should take less than a minute to install all dependencies (numpy, pandas, jax, jaxlib)

 ## DEMO